 Personal Computers: Laptop recommendation

-The ESF Computing and Network Services provides guidance for ESF students who are considering purchasing a computer..
-This website explains minimum specifications and suggests purchasing options.
-ERE students preparing to purchase a laptop may want to consider the additional guidance offered below:
+ERE students preparing to purchase a laptop may want to consider the general guidance offered below:

-- Microsoft Windows based.
+- Microsoft Windows based (10-Pro 64bit OS).
 The computers on campus are Windows based, therefore the ERE curriculum is taught using that operating system.
-Some of the software used in the curriculum is not available for Macs and others that have Mac versions can vary significantly such that textbooks or lab instructions may not translate across OS versions.
+Some of the software used in the curriculum is not available for Mac's and others that have Mac versions can vary significantly such that textbooks or lab instructions may not translate across OS versions.

 - Processor.
-A minimum of an Intel i7.
+A minimum of an Intel Core i7 (any generation).

 - Storage.
 512GB Solid-state hard drive (SSD).
-SSDs are orders of magnitude faster than spinning hard drives, which is particularly apparent when the system is booting, when apps are launched or data is processed, and when Windows Updates are performed.
+SSDs are orders of magnitude faster than spinning hard drives, which is particularly apparent when the system is booting, apps are launched, data is processed, or Windows updates are performed.

 - Video.
-Most laptops are coming with graphics processors that are more than sufficient.
+Most laptops have graphics processors that are more than sufficient.

 - Display.
 The bigger the better, but the trade-off is weight.
-Thirteen inch and 14” monitors give little room to have multiple applications open simultaneously (see “Extra”).
-Fifteen inch is a nice compromise.
-A 17” system gives the best visual space, but is more cumbersome to carry.
+Smaller systems have less room to have multiple applications open simultaneously, while larger systems give the best visual space, but are more cumbersome.

 - Software.
-MS Office is available to all students using their ESF credentials.
+Microsoft Office 365 is available to all students using their ESF credentials.
+Students can also get access to specialized software such as ArcGIS and AutoCAD.

 ERE Undergraduate Links